Header image via Royal Collection Trust

 The British Library maintains a database of all known Incunabula around the world.
 Find a book from the publishing cradle living in your neck of the woods here.

 And what about our friend Vlad?
 Well, he made some enemies in Austria.
 In 1463, one of the first political (non-religious) pamphlets printed in Vienna was about a horrible ruler and the disgusting, gory details of what he did to his foes.
-It was titled Trakle waida von der Walachei or The Story of a Bloodthirsty Madman Called Dracula of Wallachia
+It was titled Trakle waida von der Walachei or The Story of a Bloodthirsty Madman Called Dracula of Wallachia.

 About the author

-Stephanie Bonjack is an academic librarian based in Boulder, Colorado.
+Stephanie Bonjack is an academic librarian and musician who lives and works on the Colorado Front Range.
 She teaches the relentless pursuit of information, and illuminates the path to discovery.
 She has presented at national and international library conferences, and is especially interested in how libraries evolve to serve the needs of 21st century patrons.
-When she’s not sleuthing in the stacks, she enjoys chasing her toddler across wide open spaces.